 How to Write a Club Meeting Minutes in MS Word

-Club meeting minutes is a recorded official document used to keep track of the significant discussions of a club meeting and to use it for any future decisions.
+A club meeting minutes is a recorded official document used to keep track of the significant discussions of a club meeting and its information can be used to make future decisions.
 It is also used to provide people information about what had unfolded during the session.
-Club secretaries are usually assigned to write down the minutes of the meeting.
+Club supervisors or secretaries are usually assigned to write down the minutes of the meeting.

 If you have little to no experience in writing meeting minutes, worry not because such a task is not arduous at all.
 Below are some guidelines that can help you get started!